deanishe/alfred-workflow/docs/script_filter_results.rst

 This will show a result in Alfred with Alfred's blank workflow icon and "My super title" as its text.

-Everything else is optional, but some parameters don't make much sense on their own.
+Everything else is optional, but some parameters don't make much sense without other complementary parameters.
 Let's have a look.

 Item parameters